-Counselors and therapists are responsible for monitoring the effectiveness of telehealth services throughout the treatment, and evaluate the client/s need for in person services or an appropriate referral.
-They are responsible for ensuring and documenting that the quality of the telehealth services meet the appropriate standard of care.
+Counselors and therapists are responsible for monitoring the effectiveness of telehealth services throughout the treatment and evaluate the client/s need for in-person services or an appropriate referral.
+They are responsible for ensuring and documenting that the quality of the telehealth services meets the appropriate standard of care.
 Counselors and therapists providing telehealth services shall be familiar with and have appropriate contact information for available medical resources, including emergency resources near the client's location, in order to make appropriate client referrals when medically indicated.
 “911” may not provide direct access to emergency services in the client’s location.

 - Records and Documentation